Best Online LCSW Programs That Help You Advance

 To earn an LCSW, a student must complete an MSW and then complete a period of relevant work experience with concurrent supervision from an existing LCSW.
 Some schools, like Temple University in Philadelphia, offer online clinical social work programs.
 The requirements vary from state to state, but you can expect accumulating these hours of experience to amount to about two years of full-time work.
 Once you have accrued your supervision hours and passed the clinical exam, you can provide care as a fully licensed LCSW.

-Best Online Clinical Social Work Programs in 2022
+Best Online Clinical Social Work Programs for 2024

 About the ranking